Divided powers on abelian varieties: Proofs of Theorem and Corollary

 This is the polynomial $\gamma_T(x)$ evaluated at $T=1$.
 By Property (3) of divided powers, we have the identity

 \begin{defn} Let $\ell\in \Pic(A\times \hat{A})$ be the class of the (normalised) Poincaré bundle.
 We define $\sF_A$ as the (inhomogeneous) correspondence given by $e^\ell$. \end{defn}

 To prove Corollary \ref{c12} (i) and (ii), we want to follow the arguments of \cite[Proof of Proposition 3']{beauville}.
-However, this proof rests on Corollary 2 to Proposition 3 in the said article, which, of course, rests on this proposition.
+However, this proof rests on Corollary 2 to Proposition 3 in the said article.
 Therefore, we must first prove an integral version of that corollary.

 \begin{prop} Let $\pi:A\times \hat{A}\to A$ be the first projection.
 Then $\pi_*(e^\ell)=[0]\in \oCH^g_\et(A)$. \end{prop}

 \begin{proof} We have to show that

 this being known after tensoring with $\Q$ by \cite[Cor.
 2 to Prop.
 3]{beauville}.
 Since $\ell\in \oCH^1_{\et,0}(A\times \hat{A})$, $\gamma_i(\ell)\in \oCH^i_{\et,0}(A\times \hat{A})$ by construction.
 By Theorem \ref{t7} d), $\pi_*\gamma_i(\ell)\in \oCH^{i-g}_{\et,0}(A)$.
 Since this group is torsion-free, we win. \end{proof}